Azure/azure-sdk-for-java/sdk/maps/azure-maps-search/README.md

 ## Troubleshooting
 When you interact with the Azure Maps Services, errors returned by the Language service correspond to the same HTTP status codes returned for REST API requests.

-For example, if you ...., a error is returned, indicating "Bad Request".400
+For example, if you search with an invalid coordinate, a error is returned, indicating "Bad Request".400

 ## Next steps